Department of Labor Logo United States Department of Labor

 Work Environment

 Petroleum engineers generally work in offices or at drilling and well sites.
-Travel is frequently required to visit these sites or to meet with other engineers, oilfield workers, and customers.
+Travel may be required to visit these sites or to meet with other engineers, oilfield workers, and customers.

 How to Become a Petroleum Engineer

 Petroleum engineers typically need a bachelor’s degree in petroleum engineering or a related field, such as mechanical, civil, or chemical engineering.
-Cooperative-education programs, in which students gain practical experience while earning academic credit, may be beneficial.
+Employers also value practical experience, which students sometimes gain through internships.

 Pay